 IMAP4 client interoperability with IMAP2bis servers

 A quick way to check whether a server implementation supports the IMAP4 specification is to try the CAPABILITY command.
 An OK response will indicate which variant(s) of IMAP4 are supported by the server.

 If the client does not find any of its known variant in the response, it should treat the server as IMAP2bis.
 A BAD response indicates an IMAP2bis or older server.

 Most IMAP4 facilities are in IMAP2bis.
-The following exceptions
+The following exceptions exist:

-The absense of this command indicates IMAP2bis (or older).
+CAPABILITY command The absense of this command indicates IMAP2bis (or older).

+AUTHENTICATE command.
 Use the LOGIN command.